-- Replacement is an acceptable alternative to testing, based upon the discretion of the tank owner/operator
+- Replacement is an acceptable alternative to testing, based upon the discretion of the tank owner/operator.

 A certified pressure relief valve testing contractor must perform all inspections.
 That’s where Foster Fuels comes in.
 Our inspectors can advise when testing is necessary and when a replacement would be a more cost-effective option.
-Also, we offer comprehensive preventative maintenance programs that can extend the life of your pressure relief valves and related safety equipment, saving you money over the long term with services such as:
+We also offer comprehensive preventative maintenance programs that can extend the life of your pressure relief valves and related safety equipment, saving you money over the long term with services such as:

 - Boiler inspections, which will note and alert the owner to any relief valves over 10 years old at the next scheduled inspection.

 - Reminding you valves over 10 years old must be tested or replaced prior to the following scheduled inspection, which is two years from the current inspection.

 PRESSURE RELIEF VALVE TESTING PROCEDURES AND STANDARDS IN VIRGINIA